C-Loftus/C-Loftus.github.io/content/about.md

 </center>
 {{< /rawhtml >}}

-I am a programmer by trade and currently work in the Life Sciences Industry.
+I am software engineer working on infrastructure for global water data.
 My professional background and links to academic projects can be found on my [contact](/contact) page.

 In my spare time I love to develop socially useful software tools related to [accessibility](https://github.com/C-Loftus/sight-free-talon/).